kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `defaultIfEmpty`: Default if empty

-If value evaluates to False, uses the given default.
-Otherwise, uses the value.
-If value is "" (the empty string), the output will be nothing.
+If the value evaluates to False, it will use the given default.
+Otherwise, it uses the value.
+If value is "" (an empty string), the output will be nothing.

 ```handlebars